The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation

 \section{\appendixname.
 The conformal map and the asymptotic analysis}

-In this section, we briefly review the conformal mapping which is studied in \cite{LinglmS-21}, because this helps us a lot with the asymptotic analysis as $k\rightarrow 0^+$.
-And then, we provide some preliminary results before the asymptotic analysis.
+In this section, we briefly review the conformal mapping studied in \cite{LinglmS-21}, because this helps us immensely with the asymptotic analysis as $k\rightarrow 0^+$.
+And then, we provide the preliminary results before the asymptotic analysis.

 The conformal map $\lambda(z)$ maps a rectangular region $S$ to the entire complex plane $\lambda$-plane with two cuts.
 More details are given in reference \cite{LinglmS-21}.
-Here, we consider some specific points $\hat{z}=\pm \frac{K'}{2}\pm \ii \frac{K}{2}$, which play an important role in the cuts in this conformal map.
+Here, we consider the specific points $\hat{z}_i=\pm \frac{K'}{2}\pm \ii \frac{K}{2}+l,i=1,2,3,4$, which play an important role in the cuts in this conformal map.
 The schematic of this conformal map is given in Figure \ref{fig:conformal} when $l=0$ and in Figure \ref{fig:conformal-K} when $l=\frac{K'}{2}$.